The-Lake-House/tpch/README.md

 - `tpch_optimized` contains the second, optimized benchmark for scale factors 2 and 100
 - `catalog` contains the Trino catalog configuration files

+The results are contained in the corresponding `results.tar.gz` file.